vsnedro/docs.ru-ru/docs/framework/data/adonet/asynchronous-programming.md

          }
       }

-      // 3.5 Copying data from SQL Server to SQL Azure in .NET 4.5
+      // 3.5 Copying data from SQL Server to SQL Azure in .NET Framework 4.5
       //private static async Task AsyncSqlBulkCopySqlServerToSqlAzure() {
       //   using (SqlConnection srcConn = new SqlConnection(connectionString))
       //   using (SqlConnection destConn = new SqlConnection(azureConnectionString)) {